scimusmn/boxen-setup/README.md

 `xcode-select --install`

 and select `Install`.
-You should not need to install the full XCode suite, just the command line tools.
+You should not need to install the full Xcode suite, just the command line tools.

 Then run: